brunokoga/pathfinder-markdown/prd_markdown/ultimateMagic/magic/designingSpells.md

 | Sacred | AC, checks, damage, DCs, saves | — | _ [Consecrate](/pathfinderRPG/prd/spells/consecrate.html#_consecrate)_ |
 | Shield | AC | _ [Ring of force shield](/pathfinderRPG/prd/magicItems/rings.html#_ring-of-force-shield)_ | [Shield](/pathfinderRPG/prd/spells/shield.html#_shield) |
 | Size | Ability scores, attacks, AC | — | _ [Enlarge person](/pathfinderRPG/prd/spells/enlargePerson.html#_enlarge-person)_ |
-<tfoot><tr><td colspan="4">* Spells and magic items should never grant dodge bonuses because dodge bonuses always stack, and it would be a simple matter to stack various low-power items or spells with small dodge bonuses and get an incredibly high Armor Class more cheaply than by achieving that AC using the armor, deflection, enhancement, and natural armor bonuses in the game.</td></tr></tfoot>